danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/Getting-Started.md

 // Create a mock
 let mock = MyMock()

-// Register a result for when calling doStuff mock.registerResult(for: mock.doStuffRef) { args in String(args.1.reversed()) }
+// Register a doStuff result
+mock.registerResult(for: mock.doStuffRef) { args in String(args.1.reversed()) }

 // Calling doStuff will now return the pre-registered result let result = mock.doStuff(int: 42, string: "string")    // => "gnirts"

-// You can also inspect all calls that made to doStuff let calls = mock.calls(to: mock.doStuffRef)             // => 1 item
+// You can then inspect all calls that made to doStuff let calls = mock.calls(to: mock.doStuffRef)             // => 1 item
 calls[0].arguments.0                                    // => 42
 calls[0].arguments.1                                    // => "string"